Natural Product Making; BFEI Night class Notes

 Soy wax is a lovely wax to use for candles as it has a good 'scent throw' and it doesn't melt too quickly but there are other nice waxes you may want to try including rapeseed and coconut or beeswax.

-Soy candles can be made in a variety of containers including glass (heatproof), ceramic, aluminum or tin.
+Soy candles can be made in a variety of containers including glass (heatproof), ceramic, aluminium or tin.
 They are great fun to make and make fabulous gifts - here's how ....

-1. Candle Fragrance in soy wax (*concentrated can irritate the nose/lungs and skin – wear gloves/do not touch directly)
+• 7ml Candle Fragrance/Essential oils (*concentrated can irritate the nose/lungs and skin – wear gloves/do not touch directly)

 • Heatproof jug (for melting the wax)